khalidjshaikh/ecosaveinc/README.md

 terraform init
 ```

 executes the actions proposed in a Terraform plan.
+15 minutes
 ```
 terraform apply
 ```

 destroy all remote objects managed by a particular Terraform configuration.
+10 minutes
 ```
 terraform destroy
 ```
-10 minutes

 Configures kubectl so that you can connect to an Amazon EKS cluster.
 ```
-aws eks update-kubeconfig --region us-east-2 --name education-eks-AigzxMHn
+aws eks update-kubeconfig --region us-east-2 --name eks-BhumBtU0
 ```

 ### Provider